pwr4exp: Power Analysis for Experimental Designs

 4. Means:

-Create a data frame for this design
+Create a data frame for the design

 n_subject = 6 # Subjects per treatment